What is Anxiety?

-OCD is an Anxiety Disorder which is caused by repetitive behaviours (compulsions).
+OCD is an Anxiety Disorder that is caused by repetitive behaviours (compulsions).
 Repetitive behaviours such as counting, checking stuff over, or constantly cleaning are signs of OCD behaviour.

 Post-Traumatic Stress Disorder (PTSD)

-Post-Traumatic Stress Disorder, PTSD, is an anxiety disorder that can develop overtime after experiencing a terrifying event, where there was physical harm or a feeling of being threatened.
-An example of soldiers returning from the War, experience PTSD from the terrifying events of fellow soldiers losing their lives.
+Post-Traumatic Stress Disorder, PTSD, is an anxiety disorder that can develop over time after experiencing a terrifying event, where there was physical harm or a feeling of being threatened.
+An example of soldiers returning from the War, experiencing PTSD from the terrifying events of fellow soldiers losing their lives.

 Social Anxiety Disorder or Social Phobia

-Social Anxiety Disorder, also known as Social Phobia is a anxiety disorder which occurs due to everyday social situations (such as parties, gatherings, or within the workplace).
+Social Anxiety Disorder, also known as Social Phobia is an anxiety disorder that occurs due to everyday social situations (such as parties, gatherings, or within the workplace).